-At a local level the council hosts a Gypsy Traveller Strategic Group, established in the period of the previous LHS.
-This strategic group considers the holisitic needs of Gypsy Travellers and comprises membership from housing, NHS Lanarkshire, Social Care, Education, Environmental Services, and Police Scotland.
-The overall aim of the group is to progress a range of actions set out in our Gypsy Traveller Action Plan to improve outcomes for Gypsy Travellers.
 Part of the remit of the group is to consider the data and evidence in relation to Gypsy Travellers to help inform action required.
-Evidence tells us that the number of encampments have declined in North Lanarkshire over the past 5 years, from a total of 28 encampments in 2015/16 to 8 in 2019/20 and most recently 5 to date in 2020, although this low level is likely to be attributed to the limited movement associated with Covid-19 travel restrictions.
+Evidence tells us that the number of encampments has declined in North Lanarkshire over the past 5 years, from a total of 28 encampments in 2015/16 to 6 in 2020/21 and most recently 6 to date in 2021, although this low level is likely to be attributed to the limited movement associated with Covid-19 travel restrictions.
 The exception to this was in 2017/18 when the number of encampments was higher due to the same encampment moving several times to different locations throughout North Lanarkshire within the time period.

-Chart 34: Unauthorised Encampments 2015/16 - 2019/20
+Chart 34: Unauthorised Encampments 2015/16 - 2020/21

-Source: NLC Data on Gypsy Traveller Encampments as at 31st March 2020
+Source: NLC Data on Gypsy Traveller Encampments as at 31st March 2021

-Most encampments are on private land accounting for 73% of all encampments since 2015 and in terms of locality the greatest number of encampments are located in Cumbernauld and surrounding areas accounting for 40% of all encampments since 2015.
+Most encampments are on private land accounting for 73% of all encampments since 2015.
+In terms of locality the greatest number of encampments are located in Cumbernauld and surrounding areas accounting for 40% of all encampments since 2015.
+The higher number of encampments in the Cumbernauld area are attributed to its location in relation to travel networks, with close proximity to motorways and other routes which provide good access to other parts of the country.